 If you have enabled an additional column, and then you will make a sale or purchase voucher, it will ask you to fill in additional column details as well.

 Inventory Tracking report:

-This report shows a history of an items with serial numbers starting from the date of entry into the system to the date of sale or removal from inventory.
+This report shows a history of items with serial numbers starting from the date of entry into the system to the date of sale or removal from inventory.

 Each transaction made with the item is represented as a row.